matrix-org/sliding-sync/README.md

 $ echo -n "$(openssl rand -hex 32)" > .secret # this MUST remain the same throughout the lifetime of the database created above.
 ```

 The Sliding Sync proxy requires some environment variables set to function.
-They are described when the proxy is run with the `--help` switch.
+They are described when the proxy is run with missing variables.

 Here is a short description of each, as of writing:
 ```